Reality-based UTXO Ledger: Reality-based Ledger

 The purpose of the augmentation is to identify and track possible conflicting transactions.
 We add this information to each transaction and output.
 For a given transaction we may set an additional flag or \textit{label} $\conflictID$.

-Let us highlight that the transaction layout itself does not change and $\conflictID$ is assigned a value only if needed.
+Let us highlight that the transaction layout does not change and $\conflictID$ is only assigned a value if needed.
 We can therefore think of an output as a triplet of a value $v$, an unlock condition $\cond$, and a label $\conflictID$, i.e., $o=(v, \cond, \conflictID)$.
 Let us now define what we mean by conflicts.

 \begin{definition}[Conflicts] A transaction $x\in \ledger$ is called a \textit{conflict} if and only if there exists a transaction $y\in \ledger\setminus\{x\}$ such that $x$ and $y$ contain at least one same input.
 The set of all conflicts is denoted by $\conflictset$ and dubbed the \emph{conflict set} of the ledger $\ledger$. \end{definition}